nspec/NSpec.VsAdapter/examples/DotNetTestSample/README.md

 # DotNetTestSample

+**WORK IN PROGRESS**

+Here you will find a sample solution showing how a NSpec test project targeting .NET Core is setup.

+Solution is not ready yet.
+Please ignore it for time being.

+---

+**OBSOLETE DESCRIPTION**

 Sample solution showing how to setup NSpec with a .NET Core project and .NET Core tooling 1.0.0-preview2 (i.e. with *project.json*, not MSBuild).

 Highlights: